scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/validate-incoming-telemetry.md

 ## Use case

-Let's assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
+Let's assume your device is using DHT22 sensor to collect and push temperature readings to Pacificsoft.
 DHT22 sensor is good for -40 to 80°C temperature readings.

-In this tutorial we will configure ThingsBoard Rule Engine to store all temperature within -40 to 80°C range and will discard all other readings.
+In this tutorial we will configure Pacificsoft Rule Engine to store all temperature within -40 to 80°C range and will discard all other readings.
 Although this scenario is fictional, you will learn how to define JS functions to validate incoming data and use this knowledge in real-life applications.

 ## Prerequisites